Working in Progress

 Agglomeration economies clearly affect firms in urban areas.
 Interestingly, the existing literature on outcomes in professional sports largely ignores localization economies.
 We explore the variation in team productivity and the agglomeration of teams across leagues and cities in Campeonato Paulista an annual football competition played by teams in São Paulo state in Brazil.
 Our results show that localization and urbanization positively affect team success.
 These results help to shed more light on why teams in larger cities continuously enjoy more success than those isolated in smaller markets.

-The Effects of Dollar General Opening on Next Door Firms (with Amelia Biehl)
+The Effects of Dollar General Opening on Next Door Firms (with Amelia Biehl and Juan Sayago) [WP Link]

-Dollar General plans to open 1,000 new stores in 2020 in the United States and can already be found in 44 states.
-Using a unique business plan, Dollar General is low-cost retailer that makes shopping convenient by utilizing small stores, rather than the traditional big box approach, with (thus far) only speculative impacts on their competitors.
-Using the National Establishment Time Series dataset for the state of Florida between 2000 and 2014 we exploit the difference in timing of Dollar General openings to investigate its effect on businesses nearby.
-Specifically, we quantify the effects on nearby firm revenue, entry, and exit, as well as the composition of area businesses.
-The unique nature of the NETs data allow us to focus on the impacts of businesses within a 0.5 mile radius, 1 mile radius, and 5 mile radius, rather than using pre-defined geo-political boundaries.
-In addition, we investigate differential impacts in urban and rural areas.
+The 17,000th Dollar General store opened in 2020, as the company, which has locations in 46 states, added 1,000 new stores in 14 months.
+Dollar General is a low-cost retailer that makes shopping convenient by utilizing small stores, rather than following the traditional big box approach.
+Using the National Establishment Time Series dataset (NETS) for the state of Florida between 1990 and 2019, we use the difference in timing of Dollar General openings to investigate its effect on small businesses nearby.
+Specifically, we quantify the effects on nearby firm revenue, employment, and likelihood of exit.
+The unique nature of the NETS data allows us to focus on the impacts of businesses in narrower setting and determine a treatment group of firms within 0.5-mile radius, rather than using pre-defined geo-political boundaries.
+Our results suggest Dollar General can drive some firms out of business but provide positive spillovers in terms of revenues and employment for the ones that survive.
+These results are heterogenous across industries and retail subgroups.